nextcaddy/actions/docker/README.md

 2. **Creates a multi-arch manifest** (unless `manifest: "false"`):
    - For each target visibility (`private`, `public`, or `both`):
      - Tags: `:<sha>` and any **additional tags** from the `tag` input.
-   - Sources are the per-arch tags built in step 1.
+   - Sources are the per-arch tags built in step 1 (or pre-pushed by matrix jobs when `build: "false"`).

 > The action **does not** infer tags from `GITHUB_REF`.
 If you want `latest`, `v0.0.1`, etc., pass them explicitly via `tag:`.